Savannah monitor: Threats

 V. exanthematicus is listed as least concern by IUCN.
-The species is hunted for its leather and meat, and for the international pet trade.
+The species is hunted for its leather, meat, and for the international pet trade.
 The trade in wild collected savannah monitors is not of a global conservation concern, due to the vast range of the species; in addition to the collection for the pet trade often occurring over a relatively small area.
 An average of 30,574 live specimens were imported into the US each year, between 2000 and 2009; total imports of live specimens into the US between 2000 and 2010 was 325,480 animals.
 During the same period, 1,037 skins, shoes, and products of the species were imported into the US.
 Trade in live animals comes mainly from Ghana (235,903 animals exported between 2000 and 2010), Togo (188,110 animals exported between 2000 and 2010), and Benin (72,964 animals exported between 2000 and 2010).
 During the same period, total worldwide declared exports of skins and products of the species totalled 37,506.
 However, substantial undeclared trade in the species occurs from Sudan, Nigeria, and elsewhere.
 Within several West African nations, roadside diners and food stands specialize in "monitor stew", a hot simmered dish of local vegetables and savannah monitor; it is unclear whether the cooked lizards are hunted or bred specifically for human consumption, or at what rate they are being killed for this purpose.